localgeohistoryproject/law-indexes-virginia/README.md

 ## Harmful Content

-The terms used in the law indexes were drawn from Source Works that were written before modern concepts of diversity, equity, and inclusion were developed, and have not been updated to reflect modern standards.
+The terms used in the law indexes were drawn from Source Works that were written before current diversity, equity, and inclusion principles were developed, and have not been updated to reflect modern standards.
 Some terms may:[^1]

 - reflect racist, sexist, ableist, misogynistic/misogynoir, and xenophobic opinions and attitudes;
 - be discriminatory towards or exclude diverse views on sexuality, gender, religion, and more;